ryanhugh/VexRobotIPhoneDrive/README.md

 How It Works:
 =====

-1. The Rasberry Pi creates a Wifi network from a Vex Robot
+1. The Rasberry Pi creates a Wifi network from a VEX robot
 2. The iPhone connects and sends acceleromter data to the Pi
-3. The Pi forwards the data to the Vex Cortex through its serial port
+3. The Pi forwards the data to the VEX Cortex through its serial port
-4. The Vex Cortex recieves the data and controls the motors
+4. The VEX Cortex recieves the data and controls the motors

 Requirements: